jverzani/SymPyCore.jl/docs/src/index.md

 * [SymPyPythonCall.jl](https://github.com/jverzani/SymPyPythonCall.jl) is a `Julia` package using `PythonCall.jl` to provide a "`Julia`n" interface to SymPy providing a nearly identical experience as `SymPy.jl`.

 The `SymPyCore` package aims to unify the underlying code, leaving only a small amount of glue code in the primary packages.
-Currently these are called `SymPyPyCall` and `SymPyPythonCall` to avoid the name collision, but it is expected that the next breaking versions of `SymPy`  will use `SymPyCore`.
+The most recent versions of the above use this backend.

 ----